What's the Difference Between ADS-B Out and ADS-B In?

 - FIS-B, short for Flight Information Services-Broadcast, can be received only through the 978 MHz UAT structure.
 It's also free to anyone with a 978 UAT.

-- A 1090 MHz Mode S transponder is required for aircraft flying at 18,000 feet and above and is the standard in Europe.
+- A 1090 MHz Mode S transponder is required for aircraft flying at 18,000 feet and higher and is the standard in Europe.

-- All aircraft who want to fly into designated controlled airspace after January 1st, 2020 will be required to have at least ADS-B Out capability.
+- All aircraft that will fly into designated controlled airspace after Jan.
+1, 2020 will be required to have at least ADS-B Out capability.
 At this time, ADS-B In is still optional but is a helpful tool for situational awareness.

 - Many industry experts have called for an extension to the deadline, as well as exceptions to the rule, to have time to equip their aircraft.
-Maintenance facilities expect a backlog of ADS-B related work, and many experts say that there's very little chance that all of the required aircraft will be able to become ADS-B equipped before the 2020 deadline.
+Maintenance facilities expect a backlog of ADS-B-related work, and many experts say there's very little chance that all of the required aircraft will be able to become ADS-B equipped before the 2020 deadline.